About a week ago, a retired academician of economics from Switzerland wrote me following lines in his email:

 The economics profession, which is largely controlled by the global corporate/finance/armament oligarchy, doesn’t need to invent new fragmented pseudo sciences like bio-economics, circular economics and share economics; we already have an all-unifying science, namely evolutionary (biological and cultural) anthropology that integrates disciplines like biology, ecology, evolution, sociology, psychology, culture and history.

 Traditionally, anthropology studies only historical, ancient societies.
-It view must be extended to cover also recent and modern societies to become a holistic, pluralistic and complete human science.
-Economic policies, for the ultimate goal of sustainable well-being for all, including future generations (not for economic development and growth in the neoclassical sense) will be then a natural part of this holistic human science.
+Its view should be extended to cover also recent and modern societies to become a holistic, pluralistic and complete human science.
+Economic policies, for the ultimate goal of sustainable well-being for all, including future generations (i.e. not for economic development and growth in the neoclassical sense) will be then a natural part of this holistic human science.

 Mainstream (neoclassical) economics theory (micro, macro etc.) could be handled by graduate or master lectures within evolutionary anthropology, among other economic theories of other schools (classical, Marx, Veblen, Keynes, institutional, ecological, neoliberal etc.) in the context of pluralist economics education.